 Housing affordability is affected by factors in both the private and public sectors.
 Actions by the City can have an impact on the price and availability of housing in Lake Forest.
 Land use controls, site improvement requirements, building codes, fees, and other local programs intended to improve the overall quality of housing may also serve as a constraint to housing development.
 These governmental constraints can limit the operations of the public, private, and non-profit sectors, making it difficult to meet the demand for affordable housing and limiting supply in a region.
-All City zoning regulations, development standards, specific plans, and fees are posted online and available to the public, consistent with the requirements of AB 1483.
+All City zoning regulations, development standards, specific plans, and fees are posted online and available to the public, consistent with the transparency requirements of AB 1483.
+Upon adoption of new mixed-use zoning, updated information and maps will continue to be made available online in accordance with transparency requirements.